Bonds

 • Analyse Risk Factor

 Investors should analyse the credit rating of a company to acquire the best bonds in the market.
 High-yielding bonds are often offered by companies with high-risk factors as graded by credit rating agencies and vice versa.
-Choice of a bond should thus also depend on an investor’s risk-taking capacity.
+The choice of a bond should thus also depend on an investor’s risk-taking capacity.

 • Call Risk